At MD Anderson, we're constantly looking for innovative new

 She had pain on the left side of her face -- the exact spot where she had a mass removed six years earlier -- and was scheduled for surgery.

-"This time the tumor was all around my facial nerves," Gilmore says.
+A happy surprise "This time the tumor was all around my facial nerves," Gilmore says.
 "The surgery was going to be five to six hours for removal of the tumor and then another five to six hours for reconstructive surgery."

 As Gilmore's husband and family waited, the anesthesiologist noticed her hormone levels were elevated.